vintasoftware/github-metrics/README.md

 ## Installing the project
 1. Install using `pip install github-metrics`
-2. Setup settings variable by running `github-metrics --setup`.
+2. Setup settings variable by running `github_metrics --setup`.
 You'll be asked to give following information:

 `Github username`: Your github account login
 `Enter a github token`: An access token generated with your github account.
 More information accessible through [this guide](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 The lib requires full repo access for it to work